vrockai/pipeline-test/docs/content.md

 ---

-## The Benefits of Switching to a Healthy Diet on Metabolic, Cognitive and Gut Microbiome Parameters are Preserved in Adult Rat Offspring of Mothers Fed a High-Fat, High-Sugar Diet.
+## The Benefits of Switching to a Healthy Diet on Metabolic, Cognitive and Gut Microbiome Parameters are Preserved in Adult Rat Offspring of Mothers Fed a High-Fat, High-Sugar Diet
- 22.10.2022, _MD Kendig, K Hasebe, A Tajaddini, NO Kaakoush, RF Westbrook, MJ Morris_

-Maternal obesity increases the risk of health complications in children, highlighting the need for effective interventions.
-We used a rat model of maternal obesity to examine whether a diet switch intervention could reverse the adverse effects of an unhealthy postweaning diet.

 [Source](https://doi.org/10.1002/mnfr.202200318)

-10.1002/mnfr.202200318

 ---

-## Jatrorrhizine alleviates ulcerative colitis via regulating gut microbiota and NOS2 expression.
+## Jatrorrhizine alleviates ulcerative colitis via regulating gut microbiota and NOS2 expression
- 24.10.2022, _JL Zhang, MN Zhang, HG Wang, XZ Yang, CG Yu_

-The natural protoberberine jatrorrhizine (JA) is reported to have several medicinal properties and a significant effect on the gut microbiota of mice.
-The regulation of gut microbiota is generally known to play an important role in the intestinal mucosal immune response to ulcerative colitis (UC).
-However, whether JA can be used in the treatment of UC is still unclear.
-Our study aimed to investigate the underlying therapeutic effects and mechanisms of JA in treating colitis.

 [Source](https://doi.org/10.1186/s13099-022-00514-z)

-10.1186/s13099-022-00514-z

 ---

-## Identification of 146 Metagenome-assembled Genomes from the Rumen Microbiome of Cattle in Japan.
+## Identification of 146 Metagenome-assembled Genomes from the Rumen Microbiome of Cattle in Japan
- 25.10.2022, _Y Sato, H Takebe, K Oishi, J Yasuda, H Kumagai, H Hirooka, T Yoshida_

-_Cattle, Animals, Metagenome, Rumen, Japan, Bacteria, Phylogeny, Microbiota, Cellulose, Metagenomics_ The rumen contains a complex microbial ecosystem that degrades plant materials, such as cellulose and hemicellulose.
-We herein reconstructed 146 nonredundant, rumen-specific metagenome-assembled genomes (MAGs), with ≥50% completeness and &lt;10% contamination, from cattle in Japan.
-The majority of MAGs were potentially novel strains, encoding various enzymes related to plant biomass degradation and volatile fatty acid production.
-The MAGs identified in the present study may be valuable resources to enhance the resolution of future taxonomical and functional studies based on metagenomes and metatranscriptomes.

 [Source](https://doi.org/10.1264/jsme2.ME22039)

-10.1264/jsme2.ME22039

 ---

-## Fidelity varies in the symbiosis between a gutless marine worm and its microbial consortium.
+## Fidelity varies in the symbiosis between a gutless marine worm and its microbial consortium
- 25.10.2022, _Y Sato, J Wippler, C Wentrup, R Ansorge, M Sadowski, H Gruber-Vodicka, N Dubilier, M Kleiner_

-_Animals, Symbiosis, Microbial Consortia, Phylogeny, Bacteria, Sulfates, Sulfur, Nucleotides_ Many animals live in intimate associations with a species-rich microbiome.
-A key factor in maintaining these beneficial associations is fidelity, defined as the stability of associations between hosts and their microbiota over multiple host generations.
-Fidelity has been well studied in terrestrial hosts, particularly insects, over longer macroevolutionary time.
-In contrast, little is known about fidelity in marine animals with species-rich microbiomes at short microevolutionary time scales, that is at the level of a single host population.
-Given that natural selection acts most directly on local populations, studies of microevolutionary partner fidelity are important for revealing the ecological and evolutionary processes that drive intimate beneficial associations within animal species.

 [Source](https://doi.org/10.1186/s40168-022-01372-2)

-10.1186/s40168-022-01372-2

 ---